Special offer

 What is autonomy in the workplace?

 Flexibility is at the core of employees’ demands.
 However, a frequently underestimated facet of flexibility is the growing need for greater autonomy in the workplace.
 Working autonomously means having the ability to make your own choices when it comes to ways of working.
 Simply put, employees are free to organise themselves as they wish.
-By empowering employees to manage their schedule, organisations encourage job satisfaction and productivity through employees’ engagement.
+By empowering employees to manage their schedule, organisations encourage job satisfaction and productivity through employee engagement.

 What autonomy in the workplace entails

 Autonomy at work allows employees to have freedom and to be responsible for their roles.
 They can manage how they work and when they work as they see fit.
 Employees who are given autonomy can perform without the lead of their managers.
-They are responsible for completing projects but can design their own process and set their own deadlines.
+They are responsible for completing projects, but can design their own process and set their own deadlines.
 Autonomy also means that employees can decide the pace of their work and where that work takes place.

 Examples of job autonomy

 Autonomy comes in many forms for employees.
-They may be inherent to the job and the decisions on the role decisions, or they might be assimilated to perks.
+They may be inherent to the job and the decisions on the role decisions, or they might be assimilated into perks.
 Here are some examples of working autonomously.

-• Working remotely,
+• Working remotely

-• Setting development goals,
+• Setting development goals

-• Defining working hours,
+• Defining working hours

-• Using preferred tools to achieve tasks.
+• Using preferred tools to achieve tasks

 Benefits of autonomy in the workplace

 The benefits of freedom in the workplace are plentiful.
-Employee autonomy means less micro-management, often synonymous with increased creativity and employees’ engagement.
+Employee autonomy means less micro-management, often synonymous with increased creativity and employee engagement.
 But there is much more that can be gained from an autonomous environment.
 Here is a snapshot of these benefits for employers:

 A highly engaged workforce